ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 ```
 and launch the simulator again.

+## Configure the cluster

+You need to make your ADE environment a valid SVL cluster in order to launch any simulations.
+This is a one time configuration step.

+@note SVL creates cluster by calling its remote service with access token.
+This operation requires a working internet browser in ADE environment.
+If there are no browsers in ADE, you have to install one manually: `sudo apt update && sudo apt-get install epiphany-browser xdg-utils -y`.

+At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it and add a new cluster.
+You need an SVL account to do so, if you do not have one, create it now.

+You can find more informations about linking to cloud [here](https://www.svlsimulator.com/docs/installation-guide/installing-simulator/#linktocloud).

 ## Creating a simulation

 Creating a simulation configuration takes only a few clicks in the browser.
 The following steps assume that the launch was successful and illustrate the configuration process with the setup for the @ref avpdemo.

 Start your browser on host system and go to [SVL simulator web interface](https://wise.svlsimulator.com/).
 You should have your account set up already (after setting up a cluster), so sign in using the button on the top right of the screen.

-Detailed documentation for web interface could be found [here](https://www.svlsimulator.com/docs/user-interface/web/store/).
+Detailed web interface documentation could be found [here](https://www.svlsimulator.com/docs/user-interface/web/store/).

 ### Choosing a map

-The goal is to add AutonomouStuff parking lot map to your library.
+The goal is to add `AutonomouStuff` parking lot map to your library.
 If that map is already in your library then nothings needs to be done.

-Else:
+Adding a map to your library:
-- go to `Store` -> `Maps`.
+- Go to `Store` -> `Maps`.
-- Add `AutonomouStuff` map to your library by clicking `+` button next to it (you can use search bar to filter by name).
+- Click `+` button next to `AutonomouStuff` map (you can use search bar to filter by name).

-@image html images/svl-map.png "Choosing a map"
+@image html images/svl-map.png "Choosing a map" width=50%

 ### Configuring a vehicle {#svl-configuring-vehicle}

 The goal is to add a vehicle to your library.
 If that vehicle is already in your library then nothings needs to be done.

-Else:
+Adding a vehicle to your library:
-- go to `Store` -> `Vehicles`.
+- Go to `Store` -> `Vehicles`.
-- Add `AWFLexus2016RXHybrid` vehicle to your library by clicking `+` button next to it (you can use search bar to filter by name).
+- Click `+` button next to `AWFLexus2016RXHybrid` vehicle (you can use search bar to filter by name).

-@image html images/svl-vehicle.png `Adding a vehicle`
+@image html images/svl-vehicle.png `Adding a vehicle` width=50%

+### Configure vehicle sensors

-- Once you added vehicle to your library, go to `Library` -> `Vehicles` and click on the `AWFLexus2016RXHybrid` portrait.
+Once you added vehicle to your library:
+- Go to `Library` -> `Vehicles`.
+- Click on the `AWFLexus2016RXHybrid` portrait.
 You will be forwarded to a vehicle edit page.
 - Click a button near `Sensor Configurations` section to modify sensor configurations.

 @image html images/svl-sensors.png "Configuring sensors"

-There is already `Autoware.Auto` configuration but it can be outdated, so it is better to create a new one based on json configuration file.
+Notice that there is already an `Autoware.Auto` configuration.
+To make sure that we are running the newest version possible, it is better to create a new one and use current version of sensor configuration file:
 - Click `+ Create New Configuration` button at the bottom of the page.
 - Set a configuration name and pick `ROS2` as a bridge.
 This is a build-in SVL bridge that requires an additional application running in the background to translate simulation data to ROS2.
 - Confirm.